 Our research directions are inspired by natural cellular communication mechanisms and focus on using biotechnology and molecular biology to enable therapeutic development primarily from completely biological materials.

 Extracellular vesicles (EVs) - consisting of exosomes, microvesicles, and others - are secreted vesicles of cellular origin that comprise proteins, lipids, and RNAs and are thought to be critical mediators of intercellular communication.
-These vesicles can function as biological nanoparticles with abilities to cross biological barriers and evade immune response unmatched by any synthetic system.
-They can also be used in place of cell-based therapies where their drug-like qualities lend them significant advantages with regard to translation.
-However, the current translational potential of EVs is limited by biomanufacturing concerns as well as by a relative lack of control of cargo loading when compared to synthetic systems.
-Our group synergizes molecular characteristics of EVs with nanotechnology approaches to engineer novel nanobiotherapeutics for multiple applications.
-We are also interested in uncovering the fundamental role of EVs in intercellular communication in the vascular system and in cancer.
+These vesicles can function as cell-derived nanoparticles for drug delivery and as alternatives to cell therapies, where their drug-like qualities lend them significant advantages with respect to safety.
+However, clinical translation of EVs is hindered by limited mechanistic understanding and concerns related to potency, stability, and scalable biomanufacturing.
+Our group synergizes molecular biology with biomaterials and nanotechnology approaches to engineer EVs for a variety of therapeutic applications.

 - Lamichhane TN; Jeyaram A; Patel DB; Parajuli B; Livingston NK; Arumugasaamy N; Schardt JS; Jay SM.
 (2016) Oncogene Knockdown via Active Loading of Small RNAs into Extracellular Vesicles by Sonication.
 Cellular and Molecular Bioengineering Sep;9(3):315-324.